 11. Describe your job in a GIF?

-Learn more about how Career Services can help you find the right internship or job for you!
+Learn more about how Career Development can help you find the right internship or job for you!

 If you’re interested in sharing your internship or first job experience with STU News?
 Reach out to Yamile Rodriguez at email@example.com.